agraef/midizap/README.md

 midizap *will* catch infinite recursion after a few iterations, so for educational purposes you can (and should) try the example above and see what happens.
 As you'll notice, the program prints an error message indicating the translation and message which caused the problem, so that you can correct your mistake.

-So macro translations are too limited to make for a Turing-complete programming language, but there's still a lot that can be done with them.
+So macro translations are too limited to make for a Turing-complete programming language, but there's still a lot of fun to be had with them.
 Here's another instructive example which spits out the individual bits of a controller value, using the approach that we discussed earlier in the context of nibble extraction.
 Input comes from `CC7` in the example, and bit #*i* of the controller value becomes `CC`*i* in the output, where *i* runs from 0 to 6.
-Note that each of these rules uses a successively smaller power of 2 as modulus and passes on the remainder to the next rule, while transposition is used to extract the topmost bit in the quotient.
+Note that each of these rules uses a successively smaller power of 2 as modulus and passes on the remainder to the next rule, while transposition is used to extract and output the topmost bit in the quotient.
+(You may want to run this example in midizap with debugging enabled to see what exactly is going on there.)

 ~~~
 CC7[64]{0} $CC6 CC6'